Michelanne "Mike" Mazinsky

 "Princess" Lu is a self-absorbed Spoiled Brat who is bossy to everyone and demands that her "peasants" obey her every command.

-- Big Eater: Once became addicted to jumbo-sized "jujubombs".
+- Big Eater: Once became addicted to jumbo-sized jujubombs in the episode "Jujubombs".
 She even swallowed them whole!

-- Black Hole Belly: You can see the Jujubombs travel down her throat, but when they get to her torso the large lump just disappears.
+- Black Hole Belly: When she eats the jujubombs in "Jujubombs, you can see them travel down her throat, but when they get to her torso the large lump just disappears.

 - Even Evil Has Standards: For the brat she is, even she can't stand her deceased Aunt Lulu.
 Then again, it could be a case of who's bossing who around.